Photo top of page: Music in the streets on the F

 telecommunications network .
 Privatised in 1998 by Lionel Jospin's socialist government, it

-remains by far the largest fixed and mobile telecoms operator in
+remains by far the largest landline and mobile telecoms operator in

 The French state television service, and operator of the